 The pursuit of your ambitions and career goals might result in long hours, a never-ending stream of demanding projects, and the onslaught of high stress levels.
 These can result in a dark and dangerous spiral into physical and mental issues if you aren’t giving enough attention to yourself.
 Protect yourself by putting aside time for self-care and exercise, no matter how big or small.
 Take half an hour off in the day to go for a jog, or wake up slightly earlier in the morning to read a novel that’s been lying on your bookshelf – the list is endless when it comes to self-care activities that require only a small pocket of time.
 Most importantly, make sure that whatever activity you choose is actually helping you to preserve or improve your physical and mental health, and maintain your sense of self.

-Being able to walk into the office with a spring in your step everyday is a valuable tool in a high-pressure environment – you’re creating value by manifesting a positive environment that others will look forward to joining.
+Being able to walk into the office with a spring in your step everyday is a valuable tool in a high-pressure environment – you’re creating value by manifesting a positive environment that others will look forward to joining and will eventually lead you in the list of successful employees.

 Grow By Taking Risks, Or Risk Becoming Stagnant